karlchris/data-engineering/README.md

-# about Data Engineering
+# Data Engineering Playbook

 Karl Christian's Public Repository about Data Engineering.

-To test this locally, run
+To run and test this locally (please make sure you have Docker), run

 ```bash
 make build-docker